kvarak/dnd/docs/_Classes/cleric.md

 ### Blessings of Knowledge
 At 1st level, you learn two languages of your choice.
-You also become proficient in your choice of two of the following skills: Arcana, History, Nature, or any other (normally) Intelligence-based knowledge skill.

-Whenever you make a check using one of your chosen skills, you may use your Wisdom modifier instead of your Intelligence modifier.
+You also gain 2 skill points to spend on *Knowledge* skills.

 ### Channel: Knowledge of Ages
-Starting at 2nd level, you can use your Channel Divinity to tap into a divine well of knowledge.
-As an ***action***, choose one skill or tool.
-For 1 hour, you have proficiency with the chosen skill or tool.
+You can use your Channel Divinity to tap into a divine well of knowledge.
+As an ***action***, choose non-combat skill.
+For 1 hour, you know that skill.

 ### Invasive Knowledge
-Beginning at 6th level, you can invade other people's privacy in order to gain more knowledge.
+You can invade other people's privacy in order to gain more knowledge.
 As an ***action*** you can open up your senses to read a creature's mind, as long as it is within 30 ft and you can see it.

 This mind-reading functions as per the *Detect thoughts* spell, but you can only read surface thoughts and can't probe deeper.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Divine Expertise
-At 10th level, choose two of your skill proficiencies.
-You have advantage on any ability check you make that uses either of the chosen proficiencies.
+Gain 2 additional skill points to spend on any non-combat skill.

 ### Visions of the Past
-Starting at 18th level, you can call up visions of the past that relate to an object you hold or your immediate surroundings.
+You can call up visions of the past that relate to an object you hold or your immediate surroundings.
 You spend at least 1 minute in meditation and prayer, then receive dreamlike, shadowy glimpses of recent events.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.